 The point of operation: That is where the work of the machine takes place.
+It's where the pressing, cutting, punching, and boring takes place.
 It's a place where no part of the body should be.
 The point of operation may also produce sparks or fragments that can fly toward the operator.
 Safety glasses are important for this type of work.

 The power train: That is where energy is transferred through moving parts like gears, shafts, belts, cables, and hydraulic or pneumatic cylinders.

-Employees should report any missing guards to their supervisor before operating equipment.
+No body parts should be in these areas either.
+Employees should report any missing guards to their supervisor before operating this equipment.